Metalogenia

 Metalogenia SA, also known as MTG, is a Spanish international corporation which designs, manufactures and markets protection systems and wear parts (GET) for earthmoving machinery within multiple industrial applications such as mining, construction and dredging.
 MTG's products are sold to customers via a worldwide network of over 300 dealers throughout 60 countries.

-This privately held company was founded in 1957 and has its headquarters located in Barcelona (Spain).
+This privately held company was founded in 1957 and has its headquarters in Barcelona, Spain.
 MTG currently has over 280 employees around the world, and has expanded its presence overseas with offices and a warehouse in Houston, a sales branch in Shanghai and Chile and a production plant in Monzón, Spain.

 The company produces ground engaging tools such as patented cast steel tooth and adapters systems, as well as blade protectors for earthmoving, ground-engaging and rock-loading applications.

 History

 Origins

 Metalogenia was founded on July 4, 1957, by the Triginer family as a local source of steel castings.

 During its first 12 years, Metalogenia was a non-specialist foundry, until the company took over a tooth distributor called REMOP in 1969 and started specialising in manufacturing wear products for earthmoving machinery.